seamusdemora/PiFormulae/wifi-direct.md

+As typical, this page will be a placeholder for half-baked recipes and/or code to do something useful.
+The intention is to return here and [`finish up`](https://www.fastcompany.com/3025757/why-you-can-never-finish-anything-and-how-to-finally-change-it) soon :)

 This is a placeholder for now.
 It is to contain configuration recipe for setting RPi up to be serve as a [WiFi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) access point in a peer-to-peer network.
 Following are a few URLs that may be relevant:

 * [wireless access point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)